The two-vina experiment

 Algebraic interpretation

-After eliminating redundant equations and inequations, constraints are summarized as follows:
+After eliminating redundant equations and inequations, the constraints are summarised as follows:

 (S1) d + e > m